Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

     command-based operations, which enforces the usage of session context.

-  - Host can validate OPTIGA™ using the sequence specified in section 6.6.3 Host authenticates OPTIGA™ to ensure the freshness.
+  - Host can validate OPTIGA™ Trust M using the sequence specified in section 6.6.3 Host authenticates OPTIGA™ Trust M to provide freshness.

 ### Algorithm usage